AngularMix/angularmix.github.io/index.md

 layout: home
 ---

-[AngularMix]() is proud to announce the following world-renowned speakers for its 2018 conference held in Orlando, Fl, Oct 10 -12th, 2018
+[AngularMix]() is proud to provide the following speaker mateiral from its 2018 conference held in Orlando, Fl, Oct 10 -12th, 2018